 It's a varying degree of sophistication between models for the level of sophistication required for the task.

-Patrick Grey: I think it would be helpful if you'd explain to people from a Tines perspective the scale of the opportunity for you.
+Patrick Gray: I think it would be helpful if you'd explain to people from a Tines perspective the scale of the opportunity for you.
 Because you've got such a head start in understanding what needs to be automated.
 And doing it the old way without the AI.
 So now to sort of paste in the AI goodness, you're not just slapping a ‘Now with AI!’ sticker on something that doesn't really need it.
 The scale of the opportunity for you must be just extraordinary.
 You're talking about going from automating certain tasks to automating everything.
 I mean, I'm guessing that's that's how you would be thinking about this.

 Eoin Hinchy: Oh, 100%.
 And and honestly, sometimes, Patrick, I have to temper how much I think about this because it can be a little bit overwhelming when you think about the size of the opportunity.